chevereto/docker/README.md

 ### Custom application

-You can use the following repository secrets for your custom application:
+By default this repository uses your Chevereto license to download the latest Chevereto release.
+By adding the the following repository secrets you can use your own custom application:

 | Key                   | Description                                    |
 | --------------------- | ---------------------------------------------- |